Wunmi, Nigerian-Born Actress wins big at BAFTA - Nigeria Today

 Wunmi, Nigerian-Born Actress wins big at BAFTA

-Nigerian born British actress, Wunmi Mosaku has won the British Academy Television Award (BAFTA) for Best Supporting Actress.
+NIGERIAN born British actress, Wunmi Mosaku has won the British Academy Television Award (BAFTA) for Best Supporting Actress.
 The annual awards of the British Academy Television Awards (BAFTAs) was held on Sunday at Royal Festival Hall in London.
-Mosaku won for her performance in ‘Damilola, Our Loved Boy’, seeing off competition from Siobhan Finneran (Happy Valley), Vanessa Kirby (The Crown) and Nicola Walker (Last Tango in Halifax).
+Mosaku won for her performance in ‘Damilola, Our Loved Boy’, seeing off competition from Siobhan Finneran (Happy […]

 Do you something awesome to share with the world?
 Click here to share